ITEX-sites/ITEX/README.md

 ### SITE/REPO NAME <br />
 https://github.com/enter-your-repository-address-here <br />
-Keywords: 2-10 keywords describing the type of data or analysis code included in the repository Papers published from this repo (optional) <br />
+Keywords: 2-10 keywords describing the type of data or analysis code included in the repository <br />
+Papers published from this repo (optional)

-Click ‘preview’ to make sure it looks good.
+Click ‘preview’ to make sure it looks good. <br />
 Click 'commit changes' button.

 ### Transferring your repository